 White Noise Machine

 My kids have always been TERRIBLE sleepers.
-I don’t know where we’d be without a Dohm sound machine in each of their rooms to help them fall asleep—and stay asleep—by masking all the noise one or the other of them is inevitably making.
-So, when we all stay in the same room, with bathroom breaks, hotel hallway noises, and four people breathing, coughing, tossing and turning, white noise is ESSENTIAL to any chance of an uninterrupted night’s sleep.
-We’ve always packed our somewhat bulky Dohm in the suitcase, but the company has now introduced a travel-sized Rohm that weighs almost nothing, and takes up minimal room in your suitcase.
+I don’t know where we’d be without a Dohm sound machine in each of their rooms to help them fall asleep—and stay asleep—by masking household noises.
+When we all stay in the same room, white noise is ESSENTIAL to any chance of an uninterrupted night’s sleep.
+We’ve always packed our bulky Dohm in the suitcase, but the company has now introduced a travel-sized Rohm that weighs almost nothing, and takes up minimal room in your suitcase.

 All the Rain Gear

 If you’re headed to Florida, particularly in the summer, it will rain.
 Probably every day.
 And of late, you’re hardly safer in California.
-So you’ll need it all.
+But, with the right gear, no amount of rain can spoil your fun.
 A rain cover for your stroller is a must.
 Sure, you can duck into a ride, shop or restaurant, but leave your stroller uncovered and it will soak your kids all day.
-Also essential: rain jackets or ponchos, plus a pair of flip flops to change into if your shoes and socks get soaked.
-With the right gear, no amount of rain can spoil your fun!
+Also essential: rain jackets or ponchos, plus a pair of lightweight flip flops or sandals (I love these practically weightless waterproof Birkenstocks!) to change into if your shoes and socks get drenched.

 Wearing good-quality sneakers is essential to keeping your aching feet from going on strike after long days traversing the parks.
 Make sure you bring two pairs.
 If you take a break midday (we always return to the resort to revive ourselves with a nap or some pool time before heading back to the parks refreshed and ready for more), it feels great to put on a different pair of comfy shoes for the evening.
 That second pair of sneaks will also come in handy if your first pair gets soaked by one of those inevitable downpours.